 Question 1 Are you a citizen of the U.S.?
 Citizens of the United States are those born in the U.S. or naturalized.
 Persons born in Puerto Rico, Guam, and the U.S. Virgin Islands are U.S. citizens.
 Persons born abroad to married parents, of which at least one is a U.S. citizen who has lived in the U.S., are U.S. citizens.
 Question 2 Will you be 18 years of age or older on or before election day?
 The BOE currently registers persons who will be 18 by the end of the year.
 Only persons who are 18 on Election Day can vote.
-(Starting in January 2020, 16- and 17-year-olds will be allowed to pre-register.)
+As of January 1, 2020, the BOE is pre-registering 16 and 17 year olds.
+Their registration status does not change to 'active' until the person turns 18.
 Question 3 Last name / First name / Suffix / Middle initial "Suffix" refers to terms added after a last name, such as "Sr.", "Jr." or "III".
 Do not include other terms for professions or ad- vanced degrees (e.g. "M.D.", "Esq.", "Ph.D.").
 Question 4 Birth date Date of birth must be provided for the registration to be pro- cessed.
 Questions 5, 6, 7 (optional) Gender / Phone / Email Encourage the voter to provide either their phone number or email, so the BOE has a way to contact the voter if there is any uncertainty about the registration.